khushi-596/smart-event-manager/README.md

-# 📅 Smart Event Manager
+#Smart Event Manager

 A simple, terminal-based Event Management System built in Python.
 It allows an admin to manage events, view schedules, search, and send reminders to attendees — all from the command line.

----

-## 🚀 Features
+#Features

-- ✅ Admin Login (Username/Password)
+- Admin Login (Username/Password)
-- 📝 Add, Edit, Delete Events
+- Add, Edit, Delete Events
-- 📆 View Events by Specific Date or Today
+- View Events by Specific Date or Today
-- 🔍 Search Events by Name or Type
+- Search Events by Name or Type
-- 🔔 Send Event Reminders (console-based simulation)
+- Send Event Reminders (console-based)
-- ✅ Date and Time Format Validation
+- Date and Time Format Validation
-- 💾 Persistent storage via `JSON` and `CSV`
+- Persistent storage via `JSON` and `CSV`

----

-## 📁 Project Structure
+#Project Structure

 smart-event-manager/
 ├── README.md